Image: Copyright free from Pixabay

 Grinda took a deep breath, suddenly alone.

 She clapped her hands to her ears and lay down on her side as the woman’s begging turned to screaming.
 They sounded like animals, and Grinda tried to drown it out by humming a lullaby her mother used to sing to her when she was little.
 Curling into a ball, she wept.
-Doubtless her family was dead, either slaughtered or burnt to death.

 Darkness was falling when the barbarian returned.
 The flap ripped open, and his big muscular body squirmed inside.
 Grinda sat up, holding her breath as she huddled in the corner.
 He was still looking angry but not murderous—or anything else.
 He looked clean, his chest and arms and face washed free of blood and grime.
 The ends of his hair dripped water onto the earthen floor, as though he had properly bathed.
 Her eyes dropped to the parcel he was carrying under his arm.
 Her mouth watered at the smell.